rhadp/rhadp/README.md

         - [X] configure the cluster to use the certificate by default on all routes
     - [ ] configure OAuth and SSO
         - [ ] add Keycloak to the cluster
-        - [ ] configure htpasswd provider and add default users
+        - [X] configure htpasswd provider and add default users
         - [ ] configure GitHub as identity provider

+- [ ] basic cluster operators
+    - [ ] install OpenShift GitOps operator
+    - [ ] install OpenShift Pipelines operator
+    - [ ] install HashiCorp Vault operator